GilsonLabUCSD/pAPRika/README.md

 aligned_structure.save("cb6-but/aligned.rst7", overwrite=True)
 ```

-Here, the origin is shown as a grey sphere, with the $z$ axis drawn as a blue arrow.
+Here, the origin is shown as a grey sphere, with the *z*-axis drawn as a blue arrow.
 The coordinates used for this example were already aligned, so Python warns that the cross product is zero, but this won't be the case in general.

 ![](docs/tutorials/images/aligned.png)

 Next, we add the dummy atoms.
 The dummy atoms will be fixed in place during the simulation and are used to orient the host and guest in the lab frame.
-The dummy atoms are placed along the $z$ axis, behind the host.
+The dummy atoms are placed along the \ axis, behind the host.
 The dummy atoms are used in distance, angle, and torsion restraints and therefore, the exact positioning of these atoms affects the value of those restraints.
-For a typical host-guest system, like the one here, we generally place the first dummy atom 6 Angstroms behind the origin, the second dummy atom 9 Angstroms behind the origin, and the third dummy atom 11.2 Angstroms behind the origin and offset about 2.2 Angstroms along the $y$ axis.
+For a typical host-guest system, like the one here, we generally place the first dummy atom 6 Angstroms behind the origin, the second dummy atom 9 Angstroms behind the origin, and the third dummy atom 11.2 Angstroms behind the origin and offset about 2.2 Angstroms along the *y*-axis.
 After we add restraints, the positioning of the dummy atoms should be more clear.

 Note, these dummy atoms do not interact with the other atoms in the system, and therefore, there is no problem placing them near host atoms.